 Financial Aid Eligibility

-- must maintain and make satisfactory academic progress as defined by the RCC Satisfactory Academic Progress Requirements for Financial Aid Students (more detail on academic progress is available through Financial Aid Office);
+- Make and maintain satisfactory academic progress toward completion of the program of study as defined by the RCC Satisfactory Academic Progress Requirements for Financial Aid Students (more details on academic progress is available through Financial Aid Office);

-- must satisfy ability to benefit alternatives/requirements prior to July 1, 2012 to establish Title IV eligibility.
-Check with the RCC financial aid office to find out if you meet the conditions for financial aid eligibility if you do not have a high school diploma or received a GED.
+- Possess a high school diploma, G.E.D., or satisfy ability to benefit alternatives/requirements prior to July 1, 2012 to establish Title IV eligibility.
+Check with the RCC financial aid office to find out if you meet the conditions for financial aid eligibility if you do not have a high school diploma or received a GED;

-- must enroll in an approved associate degree or certificate program as required for financial aid eligibility.
-IMPORTANT NOTE: Non-curricular courses and some career studies certificates are ineligible for aid- check with the Financial Aid office first to ensure the program you plan to pursue is eligible; and
+- Be enrolled in an approved associate degree or certificate program as required for financial aid eligibility.
+IMPORTANT NOTE: Non-curricular courses and some career studies certificates are ineligible for aid-check with the Financial Aid office first to ensure the program you plan to pursue is financial aid eligible;

-- must register with Selective Service (males only).
+- Be registered with Selective Service, if required (males only).

 Students who have questions about eligibility decisions should contact the financial aid staff for details.
 Students may appeal financial aid eligibility decisions through the student grievance procedure.

 Official and final enrollment verifications as well as loan deferment certifications will be processed after the deadline to drop with a refund for any particular semester or term.

 At the written request of the student, the Admissions and Records Office will produce official verification of enrollment.
 This is typically required as documentation to continue the student’s eligibility for dependent services, benefits, and insurance external to the college.

 Loan Deferments are handled automatically by the National Student Clearinghouse (NSC) for most student loans.
 Students are not required to submit a deferment form.
 Enrollment information is submitted to the NSC following the deadline to drop with a refund for each semester.